-Code Outcomes in terms of Effects Examination methods Knowledge - Student knows and understands: W1 legal norms of Veterinary Inspection.
+Code Outcomes in terms of Examination methods Knowledge - Student knows and understands: W1 legal norms of Veterinary Inspection.
 Source of veterinary law.
-O.W14 written exam, active participation, presentation, test
+O.W14 written exam, test written exam, test

-W2 legal standards for the management and disposal of by-products and waste related to animal production B.W15, O.W9 written exam, active participation, presentation, test W3 rules for issuing medical and veterinary certificates and drawing up opinions for the needs of courts and state and local government administration bodies B.W7 written exam, active participation, presentation, test W4 the principles of the IW functioning in terms of public health and the procedure to be followed in the case of suspicion or confirmation of an infectious disease that is subject to notification and control B.W8 written exam, active participation, presentation, test Skills - S Student can: U1 analyze and interpret clinical symptoms, pathological changes as well as the results of laboratory and additional tests, formulate the diagnosis of the disease state, including differential diagnosis, and undertake therapeutic or prophylactic measures O.U6 written exam, active participation, presentation, test U2 conduct an epizootic investigation to determine the potential source of an infectious disease and the course and development of infection in the field B.U19 written exam, active participation, presentation, test U3 communicate with employees of governmental and self-governmental administration control authorities and offices C.U4 written exam, active participation, presentation, test Social co ompetences - Student is ready to: • K1 showing responsibility for decisions made towards people, animals and the natural environment O.K1 active participation K2 cooperation with representatives of other professions in the field of public health protection O.K11 active participation
+W2 legal standards for the management and disposal of by-products and waste related to animal production B.W15, O.W9 written exam, test W3 rules for issuing medical and veterinary certificates and drawing up opinions for the needs of courts and state and local government administration bodies B.W7 written exam, test W4 the principles of the IW functioning in terms of public health and the procedure to be followed in the case of suspicion or confirmation of an infectious disease that is subject to notification and control B.W8 written exam, test Skills - Student can: U1 analyze and interpret clinical symptoms, pathological changes as well as the results of laboratory and additional tests, formulate the diagnosis of the disease state, including differential diagnosis, and undertake therapeutic or prophylactic measures O.U6 written exam, test U2 conduct an epizootic investigation to determine the potential source of an infectious disease and the course and development of infection in the field B.U19 written exam, test U3 communicate with employees of governmental and self-governmental administration control authorities and offices C.U4 written exam, test Social c ompetences - Student is ready to: • • K1 showing responsibility for decisions made towards people, animals and the natural environment O.K1 observation of student's work K2 cooperation with representatives of other professions in the field of public health protection O.K11 observation of student's work